Deep Blue Sea (1999 film): Filming

-The scene where the cast is trying to get back to the elevator after hooking up actor Stellan Skarsgård to the helicopter is actually an accident that made it into the finished film.
-As Jackson explained, "At one point three tons of water got thrown on us by accident and we got swept toward those cargo bays and everyone thought we were going into the drink and people were tumbling around this metal grating [...]
-We scrambled up and kept acting [...]
-That was not supposed to happen and we didn't have safety harnesses on and we were flailing around on this deck."
-Jackson was initially offered the role played by LL Cool J, but his management team did not like the idea of him playing a chef, so Harlin created the role of Russell Franklin for him.
-Additionally, LL Cool J's character was supposed to die early on, but the director ultimately decided to keep him.
-The production team could not afford to have a fully trained parrot for LL Cool J's character, so they used two parrots: one that was good at flying, and another that could sit on his shoulder.
+The scene where the cast is trying to get back to the elevator after hooking up Stellan Skarsgård's character Jim Whitlock to the helicopter is actually an accident that made it into the finished film.
+As Jackson explained, "At one point, three tons of water got thrown on us by accident, and we got swept toward those cargo bays, and everyone thought we were going into the drink, and people were tumbling around this metal grating.
+We scrambled up and kept acting.
+That was not supposed to happen, and we didn't have safety harnesses on, and we were flailing around on this deck."
+Jackson was initially offered the role of Preacher, but his management team did not like the idea of him playing a cook for unknown reasons, so Harlin created the character of Russell Franklin for him.
+Preacher was supposed to die early on, but Harlin ultimately decided to keep him and he ends up being one of only two survivors.
+The production team could not afford to have a fully trained parrot for Preacher's pet, so they used two parrots: one that was good at flying, and another that could sit on his shoulder.

 The film's ending was changed shortly before its theatrical release.
-Originally, Burrows's character would escape the shark infested water and live.
-However, the test audience, who saw the film less than a month before its release, were angered by the ending because she was responsible for the shark experiments and was seen as the film's villain aside from the sharks themselves.
-As a result, the production team did a one-day reshoot in the Universal Studios tank and did some computer generated work on the sharks to change it.
-A fan petition was created in 2019 calling on Warner Bros. to release the original ending that received support from both Thomas Jane and Renny Harlin.
+Originally, Saffron Burrows' character, Susan McAlester, escaped from the shark and lived.
+However, this angered test audiences, who did not forget that she was responsible for the situation in the first place and was seen as the film's villain aside from the sharks themselves.
+As a result, the production team did a one-day reshoot in the Universal Studios tank and some computer-generated work on the sharks to change it.
+A fan petition was created in 2019, calling on Warner Bros. to release the original ending, and received support from Jane and Harlin.

-In 2009, on the film's 10th anniversary, Harlin explained that Deep Blue Sea was the hardest film he had ever made because most of the shooting days involved the team standing in water or being under water for long periods.
+In 2009, on the film's 10th anniversary, Harlin explained that Deep Blue Sea was the hardest film he had ever made because most of the shooting days involved the team standing in water or being underwater for long periods.
 According to him, "Just the practicality of putting a wet suit on in the morning, being in the water all day.
-Your script, all your paperwork has to be made of plastic paper.
+Your script, all your paperwork, has to be made of plastic paper.
 And things that you wouldn't think would ever float, they float. [...]
 Or then things that you hope would float actually sink and you can't find them anywhere."